 In terms of anticipated development impacts, at a local level, the project is anticipated to play a key role in empowering local communities and associations, so they can identify and monitor key natural resources for the sustainability of their livelihoods.
 At a regional level, the team will develop EBV products that complement available information for policy instruments such as watershed management programs (POMCAs), land use planning (POTs) and territorial development planning (PDTs).
 At the national level, the project is expected to enhance the ability of Colombian research institutions to monitor biodiversity in post-conflict scenario in Colombia.
 The project is anticipated to enhance the capacity of USAID programs in Colombia to assess their impact in the state of biodiversity and ecosystem services as this activity will be integrated with USAID’s ongoing program “Riqueza Natural” in the two study areas.
 At the international level, this research project is anticipated to serve as an example of the concept for the operationalization of EBVs.
 As an active member of GEOBON, the country has its own national node (Colombia BON), and is therefore a good case study to define the strengths and weaknesses of this framework for megadiverse countries, what information can be inferred at the ecosystem level, and how it can be used for decision making processes.

-During March-June 2019 reporting period.
-Dr. Londoño-Murcia reported that for planned project activities 1.1. and 1.2., (terms of diagrams produce in the two study areas, and the proposal for EBV monitoring), an identification of potential indicators was performed for each narrative, and then they were categorized into Pressure, State, Benefits or Responses.
-For a national and global perspective, these indicators were related to a sustainable development goal (SDG) and its specific goals.
+During the March-June 2019 reporting period, Dr. Londoño-Murcia reported that for planned project activities 1.1. and 1.2. (diagramming the two study areas and creating a detailed proposal for EBV monitoring), she and her team had identified potential indicators and categorized them into Pressure, State, Benefits, or Responses.
+To provide the national and global perspectives, these indicators were each related to a sustainable development goal (SDG) and its specific goals.
 Eleven SDGs are related with these indicators, goal 1: no poverty; goal 2: zero hunger; goal 3: good health and well-being; goal 6: clean water and sanitation; goal 7: affordable and clean energy; goal 8: decent work and economic growth; goal 9: industry, innovation and infrastructure; goal 12: responsible consumption and production; goal 13: climate action; goal 15: life on land; and goal 16: peace, justice and strong institutions.
 From these, the PEER team will prioritize some as key for the monitoring of these goals.
 Essential biodiversity variables (EBVs) were highlighted.
 The team included a summary of a previous analysis done based on questions related with wellness and people relation with biodiversity from 62 interviews made as part of the passive monitoring on a previous project in the area.
-A preliminary exercise to group stakeholders on five categories, international cooperations, private sector, public sector and civil society was performed.
-Three narratives were built for Valledupar area, related with 1) water, soil and climatic regulation; 2) extractive and productive activities (inside the national park Los Besotes and outside); and 3) Urban growing, roads and tourism.
+The researchers also carried out a preliminary exercise to group stakeholders into four categories: international cooperation, private sector, public sector, and civil society.
+Three narratives were also built for the Valledupar area, related to (1) water, soil, and climatic regulation; (2) extractive and productive activities (inside the national park Los Besotes and outside); and (3) urban growth, roads, and tourism.

-For Calculation of funcional EBVs using global data sets activity, the data for processing time series of functional variables selected (net primary productivity, evapotranspiration, leaf area index, fraction of absorbed photosynthetically active Radiation, and vegetation indices for phenology) was obtained and aligned pixel by pixel to the study area.
+For the activity involving calculation of functional EBVs using global data sets, the researchers obtained data for processing time series of functional variables selected (net primary productivity, evapotranspiration, leaf area index, fraction of absorbed photosynthetically active radiation, and vegetation indices for phenology) and aligned them pixel by pixel to the study area.
 The team defined the analysis method to explore the relationship among the functional variables using a structure-based dissimilarity clustering approach.
-Additionally, the project team identified a planned an analysis for validating the clustering approach employed to characterize the climatic patterns and the functional approach.
-Due to difficulties in the computational resources this analysis could not be carried out.
+Additionally, the project team identified a planned analysis for validating the clustering approach employed to characterize the climatic patterns and the functional approach.
+Due to difficulties with computational resources, this analysis could not be completed during the reporting period.
 Further results will be improved by this validation.